-Banhaltte the ensign frowned, then revealed his confusion to General Fortebraccio with a gesture.
-“We’re not advancing?” he asked.
+Banhaltte the ensign frowned, then revealed his confusion to General Fortebraccio by asking: “We’re not advancing?”

-The general just stood, silent, watching, his hand still held aloft.
+General Fortebraccio stood, silent, watching, his hand held aloft.
 His guilt welled to unbearable levels, mixed with anxiety and regret.
 All his men were hardened mercenaries – his men at arms skilled warriors clad in plate steel, his halberdiers emboldened in any fight by the magical aura of their blessed banner.
-He looked again at the foe.
-Yes, they had the more bodies of men, but those bodies were smaller than his, even after all the damage his halberdiers had received, and they were not so well armoured.
+They could fight, and fight well.
+He looked again at the enemy.
+Yes, they had more bodies of men, but those bodies were smaller than his, even after all the damage his halberdiers had received, and they were not so well armoured.

-Nevertheless, he found himself signalling to his halberdiers to fall back facing the foe.
-As the drum beat the command, he could just hear Banhaltte repeat his words of before but this time said with bitterness: “We’re not advancing.”
+Nevertheless, he now found himself signalling to his halberdiers to fall back, facing the foe, in good order.
+As the drum beat the command, he heard Banhaltte repeat his words of before, but this time said with bitterness: “We’re not advancing.”

-The battle was lost.
-Captain Scarpa now realised that Fortebraccio must have already decided it was lost some time ago, and was in the process of ensuring that neither the Compagnia nor the loot was also lost.
+Clearly, the battle was lost.
+Captain Scarpa now realised General Fortebraccio must have already decided it was over some time ago, and was in the process of ensuring that neither the Compagnia nor the loot was also lost.
 Scarpa vented a cry of anguish.
 If only the general had more trust in him and his riders.
-Now his hand was forced, and so he too ordered a withdrawal, leading his horsemen away just before the foot-soldiers in the centre finally broke and the foe spilled over them and onwards in the grip of battle lust.
+Yet still, he knew there was no point in staying now and ordered his men to wheel around and gallop away.

 Game Note #1: At the point I made this decision I did not realise that the heavy horse where going to successfully drive off the Pavonan pistoliers, and also have time to get up to where I originally wanted them.
 So, being the campaign GM, commanding an NPC mercenary force, I rolled a dice to decide if the Compagnia might take the campaign-rules option of a fighting withdrawal from the field.
 For this tactic to work, one has to have a unit of suitable strength fight for more than one round against the enemy.
 If successful, this counts as a ‘holding action’ and allows a player to retreat units off their own table edge to begin flight from the battlefield.
 It’s a risky manoeuvre, involving rolling on various campaign-rules’ charts, but it seemed my only option in light of what I thought was almost certain defeat otherwise.
 I wish I had realised the horse could still make it, however, because with them coming around to support the flank, I reckon I had a good chance of victory!